Census Data for Sand Fork ...

 At the time of the 2010 Census, Sand Fork had 68 Housing Units<3> and with its population of 159 people, this averages 2.34 people per Housing Unit.

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Sand Fork and you need to be careful when comparing results between the censuses.
+- Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 Census and the 2000 Census, there were changes in the sampling area for Sand Fork and you need to be careful when comparing numbers between the censuses.
 More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).

 Gilmer County ...

-The community of Sand Fork is located in Gilmer County.
+The community of Sand Fork is located in Gilmer County<4>.

 The county had a population of 8,693 people at the 2010 Census.
 With it's population of 159 people, Sand Fork represented 1.83% of the county's total.